Search this website for information about collecting stocks and bonds.

 If you know anything more, please help.
 I will post your contributions within a couple of weeks, depending on the amount of free time I can find.

-Unfortunately, organization dates are often EXTREMELY fuzzy regardless of how "official" a reference may appear!
+Unfortunately, organization dates are often EXTREMELY fuzzy regardless of how "official" references may appear!
 Before you send date corrections, please try to understand the date you are contributing.
 So-called start-up dates can mean all sorts of things.
 They can be:

 It is not at all unusual to see published records of corporate organizations disagree by one or two months.
 It is not the least bit unusual to see disagreements between corporate and state records.
 If you find dates different than the ones already recorded, see if you can discover the cause.
 Then send corrections if necessary.